Inline Class refactoring

 In the example below, we merge the

-Painter class (i.e. its field
+Painter class (that is, its field

 myColor and its method